hyperoslo/playbook/WORKFLOW.md

 ## Agile

-While we have adopted some choice artifacts from Scrum, our workflow is best described as just "agile".
+While we have adopted some choice artifacts from Scrum, our workflow is best described as just “agile”.
 Our projects vary in scope and duration and so we adopt our workflow accordingly, but there are some key artifacts that a project should always have.

 It is the project manager's responsibility to implement these, but if you notice that something